Attu Island: World War II

-In late September 1942, the Japanese garrison on Attu was transferred to Kiska, and then Attu was essentially left unoccupied, but American forces made no attempt to occupy Attu during this time.
+In late September 1942, the Japanese garrison on Attu was transferred to Kiska, essentially leaving Attu unoccupied, but American forces made no attempt to reoccupy it at the time.
 On October 29, 1942, the Japanese reestablished a base on Attu at Holtz Bay under the command of Lt.
 Col. Hiroshi Yanekawa.
 Initially, the garrison was about 500 troops, but through reinforcements, that number reached about 2,300 by March 10, 1943.
 No more reinforcements arrived after that time, owing mainly to the efforts of the U.S. naval force under Rear Admiral Charles "Soc" McMorris, and United States Navy submarines.
 McMorris had been assigned to interdict the Japanese supply and reinforcement convoys.
 After the sizable naval Battle of the Komandorski Islands, the Japanese abandoned their attempts to resupply its Aleutian garrisons by surface ships.
 From then on, only submarines were used for the resupply runs.

 On May 11, 1943, the American operation to recapture Attu began.
-A shortage of landing craft, unsuitable beaches, and equipment that failed to operate in the appalling weather caused great difficulties in projecting any force against the Japanese.
-Many soldiers suffered from frostbite – because essential supplies could not be landed, or having been landed, could not be moved to where they were needed.
+A shortage of landing craft, unsuitable beaches, and equipment that failed to operate in the harsh weather caused great difficulties in projecting any force against the Japanese.
+Many soldiers suffered from frostbite because essential supplies could not be landed, or having been landed, could not be moved to where they were needed.
 Army vehicles would not work on the tundra.
-The Japanese defenders under Colonel Yasuyo Yamasaki did not contest the landings, but rather they dug in on high ground away from the shore.
-This resulted in bloody fighting: there were 3,929 U.S. casualties: 549 were killed, 1,148 were injured, 1,200 had severe cold injuries, 614 succumbed to infectious diseases, and 318 died of miscellaneous causes – largely from Japanese booby traps and from friendly fire.
+The Japanese defenders under Colonel Yasuyo Yamasaki did not contest the landings, but dug in on high ground away from the shore.
+This led to bloody fighting: there were 3,929 U.S. casualties: 549 were killed, 1,148 were injured, 1,200 had severe cold injuries, 614 succumbed to infectious diseases, and 318 died of miscellaneous causes – largely from Japanese booby traps and from friendly fire.
 The Japanese were defeated in Massacre Valley.
 The death count for the Japanese was 2,035.
 The Americans then built "Navy Town" near Massacre Bay.